 Alan Arkin, Oscar-winning "Little Miss Sunshine" actor, dies at 89

-Alan Arkin, a longtime screen and stage actor who won an Academy Award for his role in the 2006 film "Little Miss Sunshine," has died.
+Alan Arkin, the longtime screen and stage actor who won an Academy Award for his role in the 2006 film "Little Miss Sunshine," has died.
 He was 89.

 Arkin's representative, Melody Korenbrot, confimed his death to CBS News on Friday.